Officers, N.C.O.s and Men of the 1st Battalion, Buried in Vevey (St Martin’s) Cemetery

 He arrived in Switzerland from Soltau, Germany.
 A death certificate from the Officer i/c, “British Interned in Switzerland” states that he arrived in Switzerland on 28th November 1917, suffering then from tuberculosis.

-His family was informed on 23rd September 1918 that he had died from TB at 7.00 on 25th July 1918.
+His family was informed on 23rd September 1918 that he had died from Tuberculosis of the Lungs (TB) at 7.00 a.m. on 25th July 1918.
 He was initially buried in Leysin Cemetery.
-Later, along with many others, he was reburied in Vevey.
+Later, along with many others, he was reburied in Vevey Cemetery.

 At the same time they were sent his possessions – a “box of sundries” and Fr.104.30.
 [N.B.
-104 Swiss francs would be about £5 – an equivalent of about £240 today – 2020] The box contained books and rolls of music; 3 religious books; a rosary; pencil; coins; handkerchief; cloth badges; photos; cards; a purse and an illustrated book of Switzerland.
+104 Swiss francs would be about £5 – an equivalent of about £330 today – 2023] The box contained books and rolls of music; 3 religious books; a rosary; pencil; coins; photos; handkerchief; cloth badges; cards; a purse and an illustrated book of Switzerland.

 The New York Times of 5th January 1917 reported one instance of 70 Belgian TB patients being returned home in a cattle truck.